eclipse/paho.mqtt.cpp/README.md

     - **Properties**
         - New `property` class acts something like a std::variant to hold a property of any supported type.
         - New `properties` class is a collection type to hold all the properties for a single transmitted packet.
+    - The client object tracks the desired MQTT version that the app requested and/or is currently connected at.
+Internally this is now required by the `response_options` the need to distinguish between pre-v5 and post-v5 callback functions.
+    - More descriptive error messages (PR #154), integrated into the `mqtt::exception` class.
+    - The`message` and various options classes were updated for MQTT v5 to include properties and reson codes (where appropriate).

 ## Contributing